Frequently Asked Questions

 • Uses strong encryption for storing secrets.

-• Offers secure secret generation and rotation capabilities.
+• Offers secure secret generation and automated secrets rotation capabilities.

 • Provides detailed access controls and policies.